 Choosing Between Selling for a Large or Small Company

 When it comes to businesses, there are three sizes: small, medium and large.
-Each has their own benefits and drawbacks.
+Each has its own benefits and drawbacks.
 But if you are deciding between accepting a sales position with either a large organization or a small business, there are some important factors you should consider before accepting the offer.

 One clear advantage of working for a large company is the number of resources that will be available to you.
 In most large sales organizations, there are existing sales support teams, established subject matter experts, a team of tenured sales professionals and a management team that knows their way around the sales bullpen.

 With small companies, resources are usually much more scarce.
-Sales support and administrative assistance is an unusual luxury and both sales teams and the management team could be either non-existent or very limited in size.
+Sales support and administrative assistance is an unusual luxury, and both sales teams and the management team could be either non-existent or very limited in size.

-If you feel that you need access to resources, hate doing all of your own paperwork and prefer having plenty of co-workers to bounce ideas off of, a large company would be a better fit for you.
+If you feel that you need access to resources, hate doing all of your own paperwork, and prefer having plenty of co-workers to bounce ideas off of, a large company would be a better fit for you.

 The ability to respond quickly to rapidly changing market conditions often makes the difference between companies that succeed and those that struggle.
 Many large businesses lack the agility that smaller companies enjoy, due entirely to their size.
-A sales organization with 10,000 employees simply can't make global changes overnight, while a sales business with 10 employees could reasonably make course corrections within an 8 hour work day.
+A sales organization with 10,000 employees simply can't make global changes overnight, while a sales business with 10 employees could reasonably make course corrections within an 8-hour work day.

 The old expression that says it takes time for a large ship to make a turn holds very true when it comes to the challenges faced by large companies when market conditions demand a change in focus.

-You need to have a deep understanding of the industry you are getting into and determine if the need for rapid change is needed.
+You need to have a deep understanding of the industry you are getting into and determine if the need for rapid change is important.
 If so, and if you are comfortable with change, a small business would suit you well.